What is Generative Engine Optimization (GEO) and how does it differ from traditional SEO for B2B SaaS companies?

 GEO is defined as the first general, creator-centric framework for optimizing content specifically for generative engines.

-This shift changes the goal from obtaining a high rank on a traditional results page to becoming the authoritative source the AI chooses to reference.
+This shifts the goal from winning a high rank on a traditional search results page to becoming the authoritative source the AI chooses to reference.

 Mechanism